Lucile Saunders McDonald

 Lucile Saunders McDonald (September 1, 1898 – June 23, 1992) was an American journalist, historian, and author of children's books from the Pacific Northwest.
-The Seattle Times described her as "... the first woman news reporter in all of South America; first woman copy editor in the Pacific Northwest; first woman telegraph editor, courthouse reporter and general news reporter in Oregon; first woman overseas correspondent for a U.S. trade newspaper; first woman on a New York City rewrite desk; second woman journalist in Alaska; and second woman to be a correspondent abroad for The Associated Press".
-With Zola Helen Ross, she co-founded the Pacific Northwest Writers Association.
+The Seattle Times described her as "... the first woman news reporter in all of South America; first woman copy editor in the Pacific Northwest; first woman telegraph editor, courthouse reporter and general news reporter in Oregon; first woman overseas correspondent for a U.S. trade newspaper; first woman on a New York City rewrite desk; second woman journalist in Alaska; and second woman to be a correspondent abroad for the Associated Press".
+With Zola Helen Ross, McDonald co-founded the Pacific Northwest Writers Association.

-Biography
+Early life and education

-She was born in Portland, Oregon, in 1898, to baker Frank Saunders and schoolteacher Rose Saunders.
-She had one sibling, a sister, named Iris McRae.
+Lucile Saunders was born in Portland, Oregon, in 1898, to baker Frank Saunders and schoolteacher Rose Saunders.
+She had a sister named Iris McRae.
 McDonald attended the University of Oregon while working for the Eugene Daily Guard.

+Career

-In her early years, she worked at The Bulletin in Bend, as a reporter and news editor for The Oregonian in Portland, and as wire editor for The Statesman-Journal in Salem.
+In her early career, she worked at The Bulletin in Bend, as a reporter and news editor for The Oregonian in Portland, and as wire editor for The Statesman-Journal in Salem.
 She went on to write for newspapers from Alaska to South America, including the Seattle Daily Times, The New York Times, the United Press International, the Bellevue Journal-American and the Cordova Daily Times.
-She wrote or co-authored 28 books.
-McDonald was a member of the Seattle Free Lances, the Authors League of America, Theta Sigma Phi's National Executive Board, and the New York Newspaperwoman's Club.